altocodenl/TODIS/readme.md

 In more abstract terms, an [interface](https://en.wikipedia.org/wiki/Interface_(computing)) is generally considered *a boundary between a DIS and a human*, over which they exchange information.
 In our framework, every call is a boundary between two parts of the system.
 If we consider a user to be part of the system it interacts with, we can then say that every interaction between the user and the rest of the system is a call.

-What is then an interface?
+"What is then an interface?
 We could say that the interface is the combination of a call and its response; whereas the sequence of calls that make the call possible are considered the *logic*.
-Another word for the "internals" of the call is *implementation*, but we'll go with logic to build upon pillar 4.
+Another word for the "internals" of the call is *implementation*, but we'll go with *logic* to build upon pillar 4.

 ```
 logic 1 "what transforms a call into a response"